zooniverse/Data-digging/scripts_GeneralPython/README.md

-# example_scripts
+# scripts_GeneralPython
-Tools for analysis of classification and subject data from github.com/zooniverse/Panoptes, which have been tested on projects.
+Tools for analysis of classification and subject data from Zooniverse [Panoptes](https://github.com/zooniverse/Panoptes) [Project Builder](https://www.zooniverse.org/lab).

-Scripts in the top-level directory should work for any Panoptes project, and are sometimes used by more project-specific scripts in sub-directories.
+Scripts in this directory should work for any Panoptes project.
+For project-specific scripts, see *scripts_ProjectExamples* directory.

 ## Where do I begin?